-On New Year’s Eve, WNBA player Dylan Gonzalez tweeted, “Trey Songz is a rapist.
+On December 31, 2021, WNBA player Dylan Gonzalez tweeted, “Trey Songz is a rapist.
 Lord forgive me I Couldn’t hold that in another year.
 See you in 2022.”

-In the same vein as R. Kelly, Songz, an R&B singer and rapper, is known for putting out songs that prop him up as some kind of inexorable sex god, like “I Invented Sex” and “Neighbors Know My Name.”
+In the same vein as R. Kelly, R&B singer and rapper Songz is known for putting out songs that prop him up as some kind of inexorable sex god, as in “I Invented Sex” and “Neighbors Know My Name.”
 While Gonzalez’s accusation didn’t offer details or a personal account, it sparked waves of support and outrage on Twitter, drawing attention to Songz’s long history of sexual-assault allegations and the ways in which women who have come forward to share their stories — including Keke Palmer — were ignored.

 One year later, Songz was arrested at his L.A. home for felony domestic violence against a woman named Andrea Buera.
 She alleged that Songz choked her, punched her in the face, and knocked her down, and she expressed hopes that Songz would get help for his violent tendencies.
 “Although I am not your first victim,” she said in a press conference, “I’d like to be your last.”
 On Twitter, Songz denied Buera’s account, saying he’d been “lied on and falsely accused for someone’s personal gain.”
 Los Angeles city and district officials declined to pursue the case after Songz’s legal team supplied witness statements and information to the LAPD that apparently contradicted Buera’s account, according to TMZ sources.
 The case was dropped, and Buera withdrew the complaint she had filed.